SonarSource/helm-chart-sonarqube/charts/sonarqube-dce/README.md

        xxxxxxxxxxxxxxxxxxxxxxx
    ```

-2. Upload your `cacerts.yaml` to a secret in the cluster you are installing Sonarqube to.
+2. Upload your `cacerts.yaml` to a secret in the cluster you are installing SonarQube to.

    ```shell
    kubectl apply -f cacerts.yaml